-John D'Emilio, PhD Director of Graduate Studies, Department of Gender and Women's Studies (312) 996-2502 demilioj@uic.edu
+Jennifer Brier Director of Gender and Women's Studies 312-413-2458 jbrier@uic.edu

 GLOBAL HEALTH CONCENTRATION

 The Global Health Concentration is designed to attract students at the master's level who are interested in preparing for international careers in government, health care agencies, NGOs, industry, and academic institutions.
 International students who undertake the concentration will be better prepared to return to their home countries to work in the country's ministry of health, international governmental agencies, and other health care organizations.